Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-examples-index.md

 ## Web3 Grants

-For a list of all AXIACoin Foundation grants to teams working on projects that promote the AXIASolar ecosystem, please see the [Grants](grants.md) page.
+For a list of all AXIA Foundation grants to teams working on projects that promote the AXIA ecosystem, please see the [Grants](grants.md) page.

 ## Substrate Runtimes